Strift/portfolio/content/blog/repository-pattern-with-vue-composables.md

 ```

 > In practice, you might want to create a component dedicated to providing these injections, e.g. `ConfigurationProvider.vue`.
+> TypeScript users will also prefer to [add types to provide/inject](https://vuejs.org/guide/typescript/composition-api.html#typing-provide-inject).

 This approach allows for flexible dependency injection, enabling easy swapping of data sources based on the runtime configuration, as well as easy swapping for testing.